HOME

 Power refers to roles with binding authority — such as parliamentary office, board directorships, senior executive roles, regulatory appointments, and advisory councils.

-The gap measures the delta between population presence and decision-authority representation.
+PPG measures the delta between population presence and decision-authority representation.

 It is not a diversity metric.
 It is a conversion metric.